Letting Go Of ‘That Guy’ – How To Get Over Your Crush

 When you’re together it is amazing, but you’re sure he’s seeing other women.

 I do get it.
 I have been there, but girl you need to get over your crush.
+You need to take off those rose-coloured glasses.
 It’s easier said than done, I know.
 But I’m going to hit you with 5 solid reasons why you need to let go of him.

 Why you need to get over your crush 1 – staying with him won’t get you what you want.